Albinism: Definition

 Definitions of albinism vary and are inconsistent.
 While they are clear and precise for humans and other mammals, this is because the majority of mammals have only one pigment, melanin.
 Many animals have pigments other than melanin, and some also have structural colours.
 Some definitions of albinism, whilst taking most taxa into account, ignore others.
-So, "a person or animal with very pale skin, white hair or fur, and pink eyes caused by a medical condition that they were born with" and "a person or animal with white skin and hair and pink, red and violet eyes" do not include feathers, scales or cuticles of birds, fish and invertebrates, nor do they include plants.
+So, "a person or animal with very pale skin, white hair or fur, and pink eyes caused by a medical condition that they were born with" and "a person or animal with white skin and hair and pink, red and purple or violet eyes" do not include feathers, scales or cuticles of birds, fish and invertebrates, nor do they include plants.
 Some definitions are too broad to be of much use, e.g. "an animal or plant with a marked deficiency in pigmentation".

 Other definitions of albinism encompass most of the major animal taxa, but ignore the several other pigments that non-mammalian animals have and also structural colouration.
 For example, "Absence of the pigment melanin in the eyes, skin, hair, scales, or feathers." refers only to the pigment melanin.

 Because of the various uses of different terms applied to colouration, some authors have indicated that the colour of the eyes is the defining characteristic of albinism, e.g. "This leads to a good diagnostic feature with which to distinguish leucistic and albino individuals – the colour of the eye."
 However there are several forms of albinism – currently seven types recognised for humans – most of which do not result in red or pink pupils.